YSaed1234/TaskCalcChatBotProject/README.md

-First You Regist or login if there is a sign account then You can Ask Chat bot some of basic mathematical operations must operation separated with space as  (1 + 2 )  or ( add 1 to 2 )  not like  (1+2) or (add1to2)
+First You initialize database name   (mworldtask)   in mysql then imort  mworldtask.sql file on it , Now you can  Regist or login if there is a sign account then You can Ask Chat bot some of basic mathematical operations must operation separated with space as  (1 + 2 )  or ( add 1 to 2 )  not like  (1+2) or (add1to2)